kindasneaki/Archipelago.RiskOfRain2/README.md

 Classic mode is the original way to play Archipelago in Risk of Rain 2.

 The Risk of Rain 2 players send checks by causing items to spawn in-game.
-Currently this includes opening chests, defeating bosses, using scrappers and 3D printers, opening lunar pods, and accessing terminals.
+Currently, this includes opening chests, defeating bosses, using scrappers and 3D printers, opening lunar pods, and accessing terminals.
 An item check is only sent out after a certain number of items are picked up.
 This count is configurable in the player's YAML.

 ### Explore mode

 Explore mode is an alternative way to play Archipelago in Risk of Rain 2.
-(Note: this mode is not multiplayer compatible.)

 The Risk of Rain 2 player sends checks from doing different actions such as opening chests, beating shrines, defeating scavengers, finding radio scanners, and finding newt altars.
 These locations divided evenly across the different stages and can only be completed in their respective stages.

+Environments will be in the item pool, and you will need to unlock them to progress towards your goal.

 The rules for locations are as follows:
 - Chest-like interactables will send a check when a certain number of chests are opened.
 Multishops are not chest, but lunar pods and void cradles are.
-Sacrafice will treat item drops like opening chests.
+Artifact of sacrifice will treat item drops like opening chests.
 - Shrines will send a check when a certain number of shrines are beat.
 Rules for beating shrines are:
     - Altar of Gold is beat on purchase.
     - Shrine of Blood is beat on interact.
 Sending shrine as a check denies gold.